BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 ---

-In the **E-Step**, we calculate "responsibilities", that is, probabilities that take into consideration the weight of our density functions.
+In the **E-Step**, we calculate "responsibilities", that is, probability density values that take into consideration the weight of our density functions.
 To normalize the values, we divide it by the sum over all classes.
 Now we have specific values for each data point that give an impression how likely it is that our measurement is part of (or "responsible" for) a density function.

 In the **M-Step**, the parameters of the density functions are improved with the new information gained by the E-Step: For multiple Gaussians, a single datapoint might contribute more to curve A rather than curve B. How much "more" it contributes is expressed by the responsibilities.
 Thus, if we integrate these values into our MLE calculations, we get estimates that account for the importance of each point for the curve.